Start page

 v.
 Kyrylivka, Kodyma district of Odesa Region.

-According to many experts, just as our research, the Trypillians were not Indo-Europeans, nor the Turks, and at the same time their ancestors came from Asia Minor (see the section "The First Neolithic Tribes in Eastern Europe "), so the assumption was made possible linguistic identity Trypillians to the Afro-Asiatic family.
+According to many experts, just as our research, the Trypillians were not Indo-Europeans, nor the Turkic people, and at the same time their ancestors came from Asia Minor (see the section "The First Neolithic Tribes in Eastern Europe "), so the assumption was made possible linguistic identity Trypillians to the Afro-Asiatic family.
 The existence of Tripoli culture coincides in time with Seredniy and Pit (Yamna) Culture, which occupies an area between the lower Dnieper and Don Rivers.
-Their creators were ancient Turkic (more on this in the section "Ethnicity of the Neolithic and Eneolithic cultures of Eastern Europe".)
-Since the beginning of the 3rd millennium BC. some tribes of Turks (mainly ancient Bulgars) have become a massive shift to the right bank of the Dnieper, as it is evidenced by archaeological finds from the obvious signs of Pit culture.
+Their creators were ancient Turkic people (more on this in the section "Ethnicity of the Neolithic and Eneolithic cultures of Eastern Europe".)
+At the turn of the 4th and 3rd millennia BC, some Turkic tribes began to migrate en masse to the right bank of the Dnieper, as evidenced by archaeological finds with clear signs of the Yamna culture.
+Even though the Trypillians were at a high level of development at that time and exerted a certain ideological influence on their neighbors, the Turkic people gave rise to new European cultural traditions.
+They brought with them the image of a bull and a phallic cult as symbols of male power and, as a consequence, a patriarchal and clan system: as well as a cult of ancestors and a burial rite (ALEKSEYEVA I.L.
+1991, 20-21).
+At the same time, the anthropological study of archaeological sites of the North-Western Black Sea region gives grounds to speak about the process of interbreeding and mutual assimilation of the Trypillian population and settlers from the left bank of the Dnieper.
+(ALEKSEYEVA I.L.
+1978: 56).
+Additional information about the Trypillians can be found in the section The First Great Migration".

 Trypillians: An elderly man of Caucasoid type and a girl of Mediterranean anthropological type.